The Real Estate Agent’s Guide to Social Media Branding

 Underneath this whole discussion is the fact that a successful personal brand leaves out a lot of real information about who you are.
 That doesn’t mean your brand is inauthentic.
 On the contrary, good personal branding is effective because it’s rooted in your real interests and talents.
 But that doesn’t mean you should include everything.

-If you’re unsure whether or not to include a piece of personal information in your social media brand, ask yourself these three questions:
+If you’re unsure whether or not to include a piece of personal information in your social media brand, ask yourself these two questions:

 - Does it support your focus?

 - Would I share this information with a work colleague I don’t know well?

 These simple tips are a great way to build a personal brand that supports and grows your business.
 Time to log in and get started!